Skip to content

 Who are we looking for?

-Formal qualifications or musical experience is not necessary for this role.
+Formal qualifications or musical experience are not necessary for this role.
 We are looking for individuals who are:

 • Good with children and young people